Upstream#

 Requests from clients that prematurely close the connection are also removed from the queue;

-there are counters for requests passing through the queue in the API.queue
+there are counters for the states of requests passing through the queue in the API.queue

 directive must be used after all directives that set the